o3de/o3de.org/content/docs/userguide/samples/projects/legacy.md

 ---
-description: ' Use the Legacy Game Sample project to learn about &ALYlong; features such as CryAction and CryAISystem. '
+description: ' Use the Legacy Game Sample project to learn about Amazon Lumberyard features such as CryAction and CryAISystem. '
 title: Legacy Sample Project (GameSDK)
 ---